NGSchoolEU/ngs17/microbial-genomics/README.md

 ## Site calling

 We now need to process the alignment file and identify which base is present at every reference genome position, thus identifying mutations or wild type at sites of interest.
-We use the “samtools mpileup” program to process the alignment file and call each genome site where the reads have mapped [type all on one line]:
+We use the “samtools mpileup” program to process the alignment file and call each genome site where the reads have mapped [enter all on one line]:

 ```bash
 samtools mpileup -ugf genomes/NC_000962.fna Case1a.sort.bam | bcftools view -cg - | bgzip > Case1a.all.vcf.gz